-3 killed in house fire near The Dalles
+3 killed in house fire west of Salem near Dallas

 The bodies of three people were found inside the residence.
 Their names have not yet been released.

-Deputies also found near the scene three people who had escaped from the residence.
+Deputies also found near the scene three people who had managed to escape from the residence.
 One was taken to a Portland hospital and the other two were treated at the scene.

 The fire is under investigation by the Polk County Sheriff’s Office and the Oregon State Fire Marshall.